The Soloist of Brachial Plexus Injury Treatment – Q&A with Dr. Andrew Elkwood

-Dr. Andrew Elkwood of The Institute for Advanced Reconstruction is a renowned expert in the treatment for brachial plexus injury.
+Dr. Andrew Elkwood of The Institute for Advanced Reconstruction is an expert brachial plexus injury specialist in New Jersey.
 In his nearly 20 years of medical practice, he has successfully treated countless patients with brachial plexus injuries, including the most complex cases.
 Dr. Elkwood is the founder and Chairman of the Center for the Treatment of Paralysis and Reconstructive Nerve Surgery at the Jersey Shore Medical Center, which was established to deal with brachial plexus and other nerve injuries.
 Dr. Elkwood and his colleagues at The Institute for Advanced Reconstruction are among the few or only experts nationally and worldwide to perform all aspects of reconstructive procedures.

 What is brachial plexus injury?